openfaas/openfaas.github.io/README.md

 ### Altering the Header and Footer

-The sites navbar and footer are configured via YAML in the following files:
+The site's navbar and footer are configured via YAML in the following files:

  - `_data/footer.yml`
  - `_data/navigation.yml`